 For Parsis around the world, 21st of March marks the beginning of a new year and the first day of spring.
 It’s the perfect day to cook up a delicious Parsi-style feast with our range of fresh meats & seafood.
 We’ve chosen some delicious Parsi favourites that are easy to put together so you can have your very own feast, easily.

 Marghi Na Farcha – Parsi Style Fried Chicken

 If you enjoy a good fried chicken recipe, you’ll absolutely love this Parsi take on crumb-fried chicken – spiced well with desi masalas.
 To make this recipe, we’d recommend using a boneless cut of chicken like our Boneless Chicken Thighs since they’re less prone to drying out while frying.

 To make Marghi Na Farcha, combine ginger-garlic paste, lemon juice, red chili powder, garam masala, salt and pepper in a bowl.
 Add the chicken to the bowl and let it marinate for 10-15 minutes.

 While the chicken is marinating, heat the oil.

-Serve hot with your favourite chutney.
+Drain on paper towels and serve hot with your favourite chutney.

 Mutton Dhansak – Parsi Style Stew